 Overview: With the growing presence of the LGBTQ+ community in Wisconsin, it is important to understand how to respectfully engage and support members of the LGBTQ+ community in today’s social and political climate.
 In this presentation we will cover aspects of LGBTQ+ community history, national and state level statistics, an overview of language and terminology, and action steps on using pronouns and gendered language.
 It will conclude with an overview of the upcoming sessions in the series.

-Watch the Archived Presentation: To watch the archived presentation and be eligible for a certificate of completion, click here.
+To watch the archived presentation of Session 1, click here.

 About Charlie Leonard: Charlie Leonard (they/she) is a queer transgender individual with a passion for advocacy and education on LGBTQ+ issues surrounding community wellness and substance misuse.
 They currently work for Community Advocates coordinating the City of Milwaukee Tobacco-Free Alliance, which focuses on tobacco related disparities in the LGBTQ+ community.
 They also have an active role in coordinating wellness vendors and resources for LGBTQ+ community members for the annual Pridefest celebrations each year during June in Milwaukee.
 They graduated from Arizona State University with a bachelor's degree in Sustainability - Urban Dynamics in December 2019 and have been serving in this role for over two years.